MicrosoftDocs/PowerShell-Docs/wmf/5.1/features-scenarios-cache/DSCSigningValidations_1.md

 2. Modules:-
 Signing of modules is done by signing the corresponding module catalog using the following steps:-
     * Create a catalog file: A catalog file contains a collection of cryptographic hashes, or thumbprints.
 Each thumbprint corresponds to a file that is included in the module.
 A new cmdlet [New-FileCatalog](https://technet.microsoft.com/library/cc732148.aspx), has been added to enable users create a catalog file for their module.
+Please refer to the catalog cmdlets [a relative link](catalog-cmdlets.md) to create catalog files.
     * Sign the catalog file:
 using [Set-AuthenticodeSignature](https://technet.microsoft.com/library/hh849819.aspx) sign the catalog file.
     * Place the catalog file inside the module folder.